 Since we’re baking the crab cakes and not sautéing them in butter or oil, brush the cakes with a little melted butter prior to baking.
 This tiny addition gives them that unmistakeable restaurant flavor.
 When they come out of the oven, squeeze a little lemon juice on top!

 Crab Cake Filler

-Keep it simple and serve with a squeeze of lemon.
+Keep it simple and serve with a squeeze of fresh lemon.
 These Maryland crab cakes are so juicy and flavorful that they don’t need tartar sauce or cocktail sauce, but both are popular finishing touches.
 (I love a touch of cocktail sauce with mine.)
-If you’re making crab cakes for a big family meal, here’s what I recommend serving with your crab cake dinner:
+If you’re making crab cakes for a big family meal or on your menu of Memorial Day recipes, here’s what I recommend serving with your crab cake dinner: